"Today I sat down with creative professional Derek Prospero... NYC artist / designer, and leading contributor to my crusade of revenge."

 DEREK: I think these days people are just being yanked in every direction.
 ADHD isn't just a condition anymore, it's a standard.
 But it's also about logistics.
-I’m a solo crew with only one camera, and I do a lot of other work, so I can’t dedicate all my time to making anything feature-length.
+I’m a solo crew with only one camera, and I do a lot of other work to pay the bills, so I can’t dedicate all my time to making anything feature-length.
 But I have a passion for the process, so I stick to stories that I can tell quickly.

 PHRANK: So not just because you’re lazy?

-DEREK: Nah, I would work on bigger productions if I had more means and help.
-And short videos are good practice.
+DEREK: Nah, I would work on bigger productions if I had the means.
+Plus, short videos are good practice.
 Shots must be tighter, the story more focused.
 When you only have 60 seconds, it’s important that every frame serve a purpose.
-Editing plays an even bigger role than it usually does.
-A short video cannot hide or dilute its rhythm, so the rhythm has to be really good.
+Editing plays a bigger role.
+A short video cannot hide or dilute its rhythm, so it has to be really good.
 Kind of like a haiku poem.